Tomcc/tomcc.github.io/_posts/2014-07-22-visibility.md

 title: The Advanced Cave Culling Algorithm™, or, making Minecraft faster
 ---

-The Advanced Cave Culling Algorithm™ is an algorithm that I happened to come up with during the development of MCPE 0.9, after we tried to enable cave generation in the worlds and being hit by how slower the game just became - it would hardly reach 40 fps on this-year devices!
+The Advanced Cave Culling Algorithm™ is an algorithm that I happened to come up with during the development of MCPE 0.9, after we tried to enable cave generation in the worlds and being hit by how slower the game just became - it would hardly reach 40 fps on this year's devices!
 Fortunately, turns out this culling approach works pretty great with good culling ratios going from **50%** to **99%** (yes, 99%!) of the geometry, so it allowed us to generate caves on all phones instead than on the most powerful ones only.
 On top of that, it gave a nice speed boost to Minecraft PC after it was backported :)
 I think it might be an interesting read, and perhaps it could be useful to the countless voxels games being developed, so here's how it works!